md-riaz/aeroUI/README.md

 # aeroUI

-aeroUI is a Tailwind-authored design layer that keeps Bootstrap's semantic HTML and data-API while applying the shadcn aesthetic.
-Every component is defined in a single `aeroui.css` source file using Tailwind's `@layer` and `@apply` syntax, backed by the same HSL design tokens that power shadcn/ui so you can iterate quickly with the Tailwind CLI and avoid hand-writing longform CSS.
+aeroUI blends the best parts of Bootstrap, shadcn/ui, and Tailwind CSS into a single workflow.
+You author interfaces with Bootstrap's semantic class names and data attributes, layer on Tailwind utility recipes via `@apply`, and inherit shadcn's HSL design tokens for a modern aesthetic.
+Everything lives in one Tailwind source file so the CSS you ship is always tailored to your markup.

-Unlike Bootstrap's precompiled CSS bundles, aeroUI expects you to run a Tailwind-aware build (Tailwind CLI, Vite, etc.) inside your project so the generated stylesheet always reflects the markup you actually ship.
-The docs bundle at `docs/assets/aeroui.css` is only an example build; your application should compile its own CSS from `src/aeroui.css` so unused selectors can be shaken out and newly added components are captured automatically.
+Because aeroUI is a Tailwind-authored layer—not a precompiled drop-in—you copy `src/aeroui.css` into your project and run it through your own Tailwind build (Tailwind CLI, Vite, Laravel Mix, etc.).
+That pipeline generates the production stylesheet alongside your application's markup so Bootstrap semantics, shadcn tokens, and Tailwind utilities stay in sync.
+The file at `docs/assets/aeroui.css` only illustrates the output used on the documentation site; compile your own build to guarantee accurate purging and future updates.

 ## Key Goals

 - **Bootstrap API Compatibility** – Keep existing markup and behaviours powered by `bootstrap.bundle.min.js`.
 - **shadcn Token Parity** – Components inherit the exact shadcn HSL token set (`--background`, `--foreground`, `--primary`, ...) with both light and dark definitions so the visuals match the reference design system.
-- **Single CSS Source** – Author everything inside `src/aeroui.css` and compile with the Tailwind CLI.
+- **Single CSS Source** – Author everything inside `src/aeroui.css` and compile with the Tailwind CLI or an equivalent build tool.
-- **Utility Composition** – Classes are composed with Tailwind utilities through `@apply` inside `@layer` blocks.
+- **Utility Composition** – Classes are composed with Tailwind utilities through `@apply` inside `@layer` blocks so you reuse the Tailwind mental model while keeping Bootstrap semantics.

 > **Note**: aeroUI is not a drop-in replacement for every Bootstrap selector.
 It focuses on elements that are required for Bootstrap's JavaScript interactivity (modals, dropdowns, offcanvas, etc.) and augments them with Tailwind-authored styling.
 Layout primitives, grid utilities, and additional design choices are expected to be handled the “Tailwind way” within your project.